davidtheclark/grunt-spritesmith-hd/README.md

 # grunt-spritesmith-hd

+**This repository is inactive!
+For the *active* fork (still being published to npm) see https://github.com/openmindlab/grunt-spritesmith-hd).**

-> Uses [grunt-spritesmith](https://github.com/Ensighten/grunt-spritesmith) along with some image-manipulation and SCSS-trickery to generate HD-compatible sprites and corresponding SCSS stylesheets.
+Uses [grunt-spritesmith](https://github.com/Ensighten/grunt-spritesmith) along with some image-manipulation and SCSS-trickery to generate HD-compatible sprites and corresponding SCSS stylesheets.

 ## Requirements